Short Term Missions

 Individuals or groups who plan to visit any of our Missions for a stay of 10 days or less are welcome!
 Please complete the following two forms: Visitor Registration Form and Skills & Abilities -Housing Form.
 Please send to our office (attn: Mission Coordinator) or call to check on availability of dates.
 Approval is dependent on availability of housing and completion of the registration process.
 Reservations are required and may be made up to a year in advance.

 We typically receive up to 45 visitors per week at the Mission in Vicente Guerrero, Baja (Group size cannot exceed 25 people, and we ask for a ratio of two strong leaders for every ten adults).
-We also welcome smaller work groups in Tlacolula, Oaxaca (up to 12) and Morelia, Michoacan (up to 17).
+We also welcome smaller work groups in Tlacolula, Oaxaca (up to 12).
 Minors at least 16 years of age must be accompanied by a legal guardian (please use Minor consent form).
 Minors under 16 please refer to the information packet regarding policy.
 Each person or group is responsible for their own transportation to the Mission.
 Reservations are taken up to one year in advance.
 Call early to ensure a spot for your team!!
 Visitors’ Photo Album.

 Work Group Photo Experience